RISE-UNIBAS/grace_latex_fs26/README.md

 ## Evaluation

-You will be given time near the end of the second course day on November 20th to fill out the evaluation.
+You will be given time near the end of the second course day on May 19th to fill out the evaluation.
 You can find it by scanning the QR code below or by going here: https://evasys.unibas.ch/evasys/online.php?p=CJAM5

 <img width="495" height="495" alt="QRCode_Eval _LaTex" src="https://github.com/user-attachments/assets/27b7ee51-3d6e-4931-99a5-8478e1a2adaf" />